imixs/imixs-cloud/doc/SETUP.md

 The following section describes the setup procedure of _Imixs-Cloud_ with [Docker-Swarm](https://docs.docker.com/engine/swarm/) into a productive environment in detail.

-For a quick setup you can clone the git repositry and start the setup:
+For a quick setup you can clone the git repository and start the setup:

 1) install git